Location

 The upstairs

 This level can be reached via two separate staircases located in each wing of the house.
-From the main lounge, a staircase climbs to a landing, on which there is a cupboard, leading to a Zellige-tiled shower room with a lavatory and then to a bedroom, which, with its white painted panelling and exposed beams plus the seagrass flooring, boasts a maritime ambiance.
+From the main lounge, the first staircase climbs to a landing leading to a Zellige-tiled shower room with a lavatory, followed by a bedroom with gentle tones, thanks to its white painted panelling, light-coloured exposed beams and seagrass flooring.
 To make the most of the volumes, storage space has been built-in to the slopes of the ceiling.
-From the smaller lounge, a second staircase climbs to another bedroom, which also boasts large cupboards.
+From the smaller lounge, a second staircase climbs to another bedroom on a mezzanine, which boasts large cupboards.

 The garden

-The approximately 70-m² finely gravelled courtyard has been designed as a landscaped garden around a fountain.
-Several potted plants, including boxwood and ivy, provide a touch of greenery to the mineral setting.
+The approximately 70-m² finely gravelled courtyard has been designed as a small landscaped garden around a fountain.
+Several potted plants, including boxwood, heather and ivy, as well as rose bushes, provide a touch of greenery to the mineral setting.
 In the sunny months, the covered patio, with a wooden roof frame, is like a genuine extra room.

 Our opinion

-This doll’s house like residence combines the character of old edifices with an interior design created for modern use.
-The careful and tasteful renovation has combined traditional materials with more daring decorative designs: white-painted beams, oakwood parquet flooring, period terracotta tiles and deep colours.
+This elegant small house combines the character of old edifices with an interior design created for modern use.
+The elegantly conducted renovation has combined traditional materials with more daring decorative designs: white-painted beams, oakwood parquet flooring, period terracotta tiles and deep colours.
 The various rooms are divided between the house’s two wings and are suitable for everyday use, weekend breaks or as a holiday home.
 The walled courtyard provides the property with an easy to maintain outside space sheltered from view.

 495 000 €